COMPANY PROFILE by Stephen Sutton

 In April 2005 we launched the first in our new Historic Sound series, in partnership with Pristine Audio, leaders in sound restoration.
 More releases in this series will follow drawing on the collection of the Northern Vintage Recordings Archive which I manage.
 Our new recordings of classical, romantic and baroque music continue, both at home at abroad, and we are also working with the British Music Information Centre in respect of recordings of contemporary British music.

 Our next step was completed on 1 April 2007, when we proudly accepted the acclaimed Metier label into our family.
 Metier is renowned as among Europe's most important labels for contemporary music, and as well as the existing 77 titles, a new series of releases began in May 2007 with forty new releases so far.
 The label has drawn praise from many quarters for the quality of its productions and the innovation of programming, ideals which also underpin the divine art ethos.
-In April 2008, we added a further catalog, that of Dunelm Records; this label had always been available to special order only and all of its 200+ titles had to be deleted when Dunlem producer Jim Pattison died in 2013.
+In April 2008, we added a further catalog, that of Dunelm Records; this label had always been available to special order only and all of its 200+ titles had to be deleted when Dunelm producer Jim Pattison died in 2013.
 Some of the best titles are being transferred to our Diversions label and the catalogue is being made available digitally.

 The company now has six main labels, distribution in many countries (since February 2013 as part of the Naxos Global Distribution network), and an ever-increasing list of new projects, but the two founding principles remain: the company looks to produce recordings of rare and unusual music of quality, and is also artist-led.
 We trust our artists to know their audience and their repertoire, and act as the vehicle by which they can reach out to a larger audience.

-Any product listed on this site may be ordered from us IN CD FORMAT direct.
-Recordings from Divine Art, Diversions, Metier and Athene and some Dunelm titles are available in digital download format from all major providers including iTunes.
-Amazon and Classics Online.
+Any product listed on this site may be ordered from us in CD FORMAT direct.
+Recordings from Divine Art, Diversions, Metier and Athene and some Dunelm titles are available in digital download format from all major providers including iTunes, Amazon and Classics Online.

 in 2009 we acquired Heritage Media Ltd, a producer of historic radio dramas, which was re-launched in 2010 with products both in digital and CD format; vintage plays which are finding a very enthusiastic new audience and also being re-licensed to the BBC and broadcasters in several countries.